 Medications are a common cause of damage to the gut.
 Unfortunately, either doctors aren’t aware of this side effect or simply aren’t discussing it with their patients, which is unfortunate.

 Antibiotics are one of the most over-prescribed medications.
 The vast majority of common infections such as earaches and the flu are caused by viruses.
 Antibiotics kill bacteria.
 Viruses are not affected.
 Therefore, antibiotics for viral infections are not indicated.
 In addition to antibiotics carrying the risk of causing intestinal dysbiosis, there’s a problem with too many antibiotics being prescribed for viral infections and contributing to the development of antibiotic-resistant bacteria.
-If you want to learn how I deal with the cold & flu in my family to help us avoid needing antibiotics, watch my Facebook Live.
+Fortunately, there are natural ways to fight the cold and flu that can help you avoid antibiotics.

 Antacids include medications like Prilosec, Zantac and Ranitidine.
 They work by blocking stomach acid production.